Tubman Elementary School: Programs and students

 The school has regular graffiti cleaning, students have received free dental care, and D.C.
 Discovery Days give them field trips out of the neighborhood.
 Nevertheless, in 2007 a student from Tubman joined others in voicing concern over safety in the public school district.
 85% of the student body qualify for free or reduced-price lunches.
+Harriet Tubman offers a variety of afterschool programming such as DC Scores, Math Matters tutoring, Girls on the run, Girls inc, Amazing Athletes, Soccer Stars, and Chess Wizards.
+The school has a basketball team and soccer team that compete against other elementary schools district wide.
+We offer specialized computer programming and coding as well.